jxjo/AirfoilEditor/README.md

 ### Flapped Polars

 A polar can be 'flapped', meaning the airfoil has temporary flaps set before XFOIL computes the polar data.
-A 'flapped polar' is convenient when different airfoils should be compared having set a certain flap angle as setting a flap and calculating the associated polar is done on the fly.
+A 'flapped polar' is convenient for comparing different airfoils at a specific flap angle without manually adjusting and recalculating.

-In difference, a flap can be configured in 'Modify Mode' for an individual airfoil and saved as a separate airfoil.
+Alternatively, a flap can be configured in 'Modify Mode' for an individual airfoil and saved as a separate airfoil.
 This method is used when the modified flapped airfoil is needed for further processing for example in Xflr5. (see 'Modification of an Airfoil')

 ![AE](images/polars.png "Flapped polars")